July 26, 2021

 - Understand rates, repayment terms and fees and how they affect the total of cost of your loan.
 Some lenders may offer a lower interest rate if the repayment term is shorter or if you make payments while in school.
 Fixed rates for College Ave student loans and parent loans start at an APR of 3.34% with the auto-pay discount and variable starts at an APR of 1.04% with the auto-pay discount.
 The College Ave student loan calculator can help you estimate monthly payments depending on amount and length of time borrowed.

 - Save money with the right parent loan.
 With no application or origination fees, qualified borrowers of the College Ave parent loan can save money over the federal parent PLUS loan.
-In addition, College Ave gives parents the option to get up to $2,500 of the loan delivered straight to the parent’s account to help control spending on education expenses like books, electronics or dorm supplies.

 - Repaying while in school can reduce the cost of the loan.
 Paying back as little as $25 a month can help save money over the total cost of the loan.
 In addition, with College Ave’s auto-pay discount, qualified borrowers can receive a 0.25% interest rate reduction.